MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-mainframe-ntt-data-unikix-content.md

 ### Reliability

-The solution uses Azure Site Recovery to mirror Azure VMs to a secondary Azure region for quick failover and disaster recovery during datacenter failures.
+The solution uses Site Recovery to mirror Azure VMs to a secondary Azure region for quick failover and disaster recovery during datacenter failures.

 ### Security